-Most associated to Miami is South Beach, both the long stretch of sand and the Art Deco neighbourhood alongside famous for nightlife, restaurants and shopping.
+Most associated with Miami is South Beach, both the long stretch of sand and the Art Deco neighbourhood alongside famous for nightlife, restaurants and shopping.

-With over four million passengers a year the Port of Miami is the home of 24 different cruise ships and ten cruise lines departing to all over the world, particularly Caribbean.
+With over four million passengers a year, the Port of Miami is the home of about 24 different cruise ships and ten cruise lines departing to all over the world, particularly the Caribbean.
 The port is located on Dodge Island and connects to the city centre via a short bridge.
 New cruise passenger terminal buildings D and E and four older terminals have every conceivable passenger amenity.

-The most famous landmark in Miami is South Beach and surrounding neighbourhood famous for its art deco designs, restaurants and shops.
+The most famous landmark in Miami is South Beach and the surrounding neighbourhood, which is famous for its art deco designs, restaurants and shops.
 Little Havana, Coral Gables and Coconut Grove are other fun and historic neighbourhoods.
-The Metrozoo and Seaquarium are both chances to see rare wildlife as are Parrot Island and Monkey Jungle which have a more natural theme.
-Replanted from its home in Spain, Monastery of St. Bernard de Clairvaux is the oldest building in the western hemisphere and a popular tourist site.
+The Metrozoo and Seaquarium both offer chances to see rare wildlife, as do Parrot Island and Monkey Jungle, which have a more natural theme.
+Replanted from its home in Spain, the Monastery of St. Bernard de Clairvaux is the oldest building in the western hemisphere and a popular tourist site.
 Vizcaya Museum and Gardens is another historic Miami landmark.

 Joe's Stone Crab - Simple and famous casual seafood dining and great crab